 I recognised the names of the teenage boys in the book, Jack, Ralph and Peterkin, from The Gorilla Hunters.
 These were the days well before computers, the internet and Wikipedia, so like another of my favourite childhood literary figures, Sherlock Holmes, I deduced [spoiler alert] the shipwrecked boys were rescued and grew up to be the men who sailed off to Africa to shoot game.
 (Good luck for the boys, bad luck for the gorillas!)

 Even though I was only a boy (who broke my grandparents’ gramophone player), I realised these were a unique pair of books and needed protecting.
 And so I covered them in plastic.
 For some reason, I chose pink for The Coral Island and blue for The Gorilla Hunters.
 Contrasting colours aside, the covering worked, and my 45-year-old book and my father’s almost 70-year-old treasure are in good, if not mint, condition.

 The writing and themes of R.M.
 Ballantyne’s classics are dated – I’ll never reread them.
 Perhaps I should put the books in a packing box in a spare room with my old LPs, for my grandchildren to find one day?

 © 2018 Robert Fairhead

-PS.
-You might also be interested in this blog post from September 2017, My First Book – it’s already stored safely in a packing box, … along with the 1940s Film Fun Annuals!
+NB.
+You might also be interested in this blog post, My First Book (September 2017) – my treasured Sooty Annual is stored safely in a packing box, along with the 1940s Film Fun Annuals!